exercism/problem-specifications/exercises/meetup/instructions.md

 # Instructions

-Your task is to find the exact date of the meetup, given a month, year, weekday and week.
+Your task is to find the exact date of a meetup, given a month, year, weekday and week.

 There are five week values to consider: `first`, `second`, `third`, `fourth`, `last`, `teenth`.